 Potato stuffed Parothas or Alu Paratha are served for breakfast in a lot of parts of India.
 They are usually fried in oil or ghee.
 They are served up with a curry, raita or just plain yogurt.
 (Vegans can use non dairy yoghurt)

-I love to eat Alu Paratha with curry for lunch or dinner.
+I love to eat Alu Paratha with curry and any chutney for lunch or dinner.
 They are very easy to make and you can use quite a few vegetables for the filling.
 Today’s recipe is a simple filling of potatoes, onions, coriander and spices.

 For the filling:

 - I large and 1 medium potato